historical-theology/awesome-theology/readme.md

 ## Related Awesome Lists

-- [awesome-catholic](https://github.com/servusDei2018/awesome-catholic) - A curated list of software resources for the practice of the faith.
+- [Awesome Catholic](https://github.com/servusDei2018/awesome-catholic) - A curated list of awesome Catholic projects, libraries and software [for the practice of the faith].
+- [Awesome Digital Scholarship](https://github.com/ubc-library-rc/awesome-digital-scholarship) - A curated list of awesome resources for digital scholarship.
+- [Awesome Scholarly Data Analysis](https://github.com/napsternxg/awesome-scholarly-data-analysis) - A curated collection of resources on scholarly data analysis ranging from datasets, papers, and code about bibliometrics, citation analysis, and other scholarly commons resources.

 ## Contribute